-- Use videoconferencing technology to provide CYMH community service providers with access to specialized mental health expertise for the purposes of clinical and program consultations. - Maintain a roster of experts of child and youth mental health. - Provide the service in a way which addresses the cultural and linguistic needs of the province. - Support the Coordination Agencies in facilitating access to the Child and Youth Tele-Mental Health Service by: - Establishment of referral protocols; - Supporting the prioritization of referrals; - Management of wait times for the Child and Youth Tele-Mental Health Service; and - Work with Coordination Agencies to provide outreach to high needs communities. - Participate in committees composed of Child and Youth Tele-Mental Health Coordination Agencies, Hubs and key partners to work collaboratively across the Service Areas, provide operational support, and ongoing leadership to the Child and Youth Tele-Mental Health Service, including but not necessarily limited to the Tele-Mental Health Working Group and its subcommittees (e.g., the Indigenous subcommittee). - Provide education and training to CYMH community service providers, and their community, where applicable. - Collect and report data in accordance with Ontario's requirements, including but not limited to: - o data which identifies the referring organization; and - any data recommendations developed by the Tele-Mental Health Working Group and its subcommittees. - Provide consultations and training services in both English and French in accordance with the French Language Services Act. - Practice cultural competence in order to provide support to Indigenous communities.
+- Use videoconferencing technology to provide CYMH community service providers with access to specialized mental health expertise for the purposes of clinical and program consultations. - Maintain a roster of experts of child and youth mental health. - Coordinate referrals received to ensure the appropriate provision of consultations by assigning referrals to the psychiatrist deemed to have the best skill set for the referral.
+Provide the service in a way which addresses the cultural and linguistic needs of the province. - Support the Coordination Agencies in facilitating access to the Child and Youth Tele-Mental Health Service by: - Establishment of referral protocols; - Supporting the prioritization of referrals; - Management of wait times for the Child and Youth Tele-Mental Health Service; and - Work with Coordination Agencies to provide outreach to high needs communities. - Participate in committees composed of Child and Youth Tele-Mental Health Coordination Agencies, Hubs and key partners to work collaboratively across the Service Areas, provide operational support, and ongoing leadership to the Child and Youth Tele-Mental Health Service, including but not necessarily limited to the Tele-Mental Health Working Group and its subcommittees (e.g., the Indigenous subcommittee). - Provide education and training to CYMH community service providers, and their community, where applicable. - Collect and report data in accordance with Ontario's requirements, including but not limited to: - o data which identifies the referring organization; and

+- any data recommendations developed by the Tele-Mental Health Working Group and its subcommittees. - Provide consultations and training services in both English and French in accordance with the French Language Services Act. - Practice cultural competence in order to provide support to Indigenous communities.